 Of all creative, ads with the highest ABX Call-to-Action scores belonged to Best Buy, with Walmart’s a close second.
 ABX consumer surveys showed Walmart with the highest average Back-To-School and Back-To-College anticipated spend-per-household at $217.

 Best Buy matched Walmart in the Back-To-College segment, but its average spend from non-college- bound households significantly lagged Walmart’s.
 And, as expected, Back-to-College spending correlated very well with ABX Call-to-Action metrics as shown below.
-If you are interested in getting competitive intelligence from advertising, take a look at this resources page.
+If you are interested in getting more competitive intelligence from advertising, take a look at this resources page.

 For the highest overall creative effectiveness scores, the following three ads resounded best with viewers:

 Target TV Spot – (ABX Index 130) - this spot played on an emotional connection.
 A child commentator plus upbeat background music communicated how Target gave to schools when customers shopped at stores or online and called for help to raise a billion dollars for kids and school.